surma/surma.dev/content/things/rust-to-webassembly.md

 ### Sneaky bloat

-I have seen a couple of complaints online about how big WebAssembly modules create by Rust are that do a seemingly small job.
-In my experience, there are three reasons why WebAssembly binaries creates by Rust can be large:
+I have seen a couple of complaints online about how big WebAssembly modules created by Rust are that do a seemingly small job.
+In my experience, there are three reasons why WebAssembly binaries created by Rust can be large:

 * Debug build (i.e. forgetting to pass `--release` to `Cargo`)
 * Debug symbols (i.e. forgetting to run `llvm-strip`)